rasmusab/officialcocktails/officialcocktails.com/content/cocktails/hemingway_special.md

 ![](/cocktail-images/hemingway_special.jpeg)

-## Directions for how to make a Hemingway special
+## Directions for how to make the Hemingway special

 To make a Hemingway special drink:
 1. Add 6 cL of rum, 4 cl of grapefruit juice, 1.5 cL of Maraschino liqueur, and 1.5 cl of fresh lime juice to a shaker with ice.